EdricChan03/studybuddy-android/README.md

    ```shell
    gradlew.bat assembleDebug
    ```
-3. The APK should be signed with the debug key and will be available available at `app/build/outputs/apk`.
+3. The APK should be signed with the debug key and will be available at `app/build/outputs/apk`.
 See [Build a debug APK](https://developer.android.com/studio/build/building-cmdline.html#DebugMode) for more info.

 ## Contributing